CNES/cars/docs/source/exploring_the_field/from_satellite_images_to_dsm.rst

 +--------------------------+---------------------------------------------+

 | For each point in one image, the software searches the corresponding point in the other image.
 | The color of the pixels (grayscale) in the image :ref:`below<matching>` corresponds to the shift value.
-Some pixels do not have a match (matching error due to moving objects, shadows etc.).
+Some pixels do not have a match, which are represented as transparent pixels in the image.
+These matching errors can occur due to various reasons such as moving objects, shadows, occlusions, or areas with insufficient texture.
+| The transparent pixels indicate areas where the matching algorithm couldn't find a reliable correspondence between the two images, highlighting regions of uncertainty in the matching process.

 .. _matching: